PtrMan/eomc/README.md

 * compiler: there is virtually no semantics checking.
 The code has to be sematically correct so that the compiler produces correct output.
 * lexer : the lexeer doesn't parse anything with `*`, `-` etc. correctly. so `let2` has to be used instead of `let*`  etc. for now.
-* runtime: there is a very minimal stdlib implemented.
+* runtime: there is only a minimal stdlib implemented.
 * only the simplistic bare minimal features of the language are supported for now.
-That means no `match`, `case` etc.
+That means no `case` and implementation of interpreterm etc.

 #### support table of compiler+libraries